 Scenario-based forecasting involves creating multiple financial models—such as a base case, downside case, and stress case—to predict how your portfolio will perform under different economic conditions.
 This helps identify risks like vacancy spikes or interest rate hikes before they impact your liquidity.

-Can software automate rental property cash flow projections?
+Can software automate rental portfolio cash flow forecasts?

 Yes, modern real estate financial platforms can automate projections by syncing directly with your bank accounts to track real-time income and expenses.
 These tools replace manual spreadsheets, reducing errors and providing up-to-date insights into your portfolio's financial health.